flutter/flutter/specs/markup.md

 ``<script>``
- - Blocks until all previous imports have been loaded, then runs the script, with either 'module' or 'application' as the first argument, the exports of any imports that have "as" attributes at this time passed in as subsequent arguments, and with "this" set to null.
+ - Blocks until all previous imports have been loaded, then runs the script, with 'module' as the first argument, the exports of any imports that have "as" attributes at this time passed in as subsequent arguments, and with "this" set to null.

 ``<style>``
  - Adds the contents to the document's styles.